-Any players who do not make a premier team and are not on a protected roster will go into a player pool to be assigned/drafted to a team.
+Any players who do not make a Premier team and are not on a protected roster will go into Recreational player pool to be assigned/drafted to a team.

-Anyone interested in coaching a premier team must be an experienced coach and must submit an application for each season in which they would like to coach.
-The choice of who will coach each premier team will be selected by the premier director and VP of recreational baseball.
-The premier coach must have a child with the appropriate skill level to play on the coach's team.
+Anyone interested in coaching a Premier team must be an experienced coach and must submit an application for each season in which they would like to coach.
+Coaches will be interviewed and selected by the Premier Director and VP of Recreational Baseball.
+The Premier coach must have a child with the appropriate skill level to play Premier baseball.